flowerinthenight/zgroup/README.md

 # and so on...
 ```

 To run locally using **b)**, the sample binary uses a free service, [https://keyvalue.immanuel.co/](https://keyvalue.immanuel.co/), as a store for the join address.
-The library provides a simple, best-effort-basis leader election mechanism for this purpose by providing a callback with a join address information that you can store somewhere.

 ```sh
 # Build the sample binary: